-Alaska Airlines ESA and Pet Policy
+What is Alaska Airlines Pet Policy

-By: Kathryn Anderson Updated: February 26, 2024
+By: Kathryn Anderson Updated: October 8, 2024

 The Alaska Airlines ESA Policy has a new update for people wanting to travel with their Emotional Support Animal.